dagmawibabi/ScholarXIVWeb/README.md

 We welcome contributions from the community!
 Follow these steps to contribute:

-1. **Fork the Repository**: Fork the Telegram Community Gallery repository to your GitHub account.
+1. **Fork the Repository**: Fork the ScholarXIV repository to your GitHub account.
 2. **Make Changes**: Create a new branch, make your changes, and commit them to your branch.
 3. **Create a Pull Request**: Once your changes are ready, create a detailed pull request (PR) explaining the changes you've made.
 4. **Review and Iterate**: Collaborate with the maintainers to review and iterate on your changes until they are ready to be merged.